Hisham-TK/Node-JS-Loopback-3-Cars-Directory/README.md

 - You can search by name if you are authorized /[brands, models, cars]/searchByName

 - all error for Authorization and Authentication and Database will not stop server from running it just unhandled

+Have a great day 😉 😍.

+        Regards
+Hisham Taha Kamal-Al-Din